hexinfra/gorox/README.md

   * sidecar2  : A sidecar for svc2,
   * job1      : A background application in Gorox doing something periodically.

-The whole "gorox cluster" can optionally be managed by a Myrox instance.
-In this configuration, all Gorox instances in "gorox cluster" are connected to the Myrox instance and under its control.
+The whole gorox cluster can alternatively be managed by a Myrox instance, which behaves like the control plane in Service Mesh.
+In this configuration, all Gorox instances in the cluster connect to Myrox and are under its control.

 Process
 -------